First-Hand:Challenges IEEE Faced Supporting Ethical Behavior and Professionalism

 A proposal for the first AIEE Code of Ethics was published in 1907 under this publication:

-PROPOSED CODE OF ETHICS.
-AMERICAN INSTITUTE OF ELECTRICAL ENGINEERS COMMITTEE ON CODE OF ETHICS
+PROPOSED CODE OF ETHICS OF THE AMERICAN INSTITUTE OF ELECTRICAL ENGINEERS COMMITTEE ON CODE OF ETHICS

 The authors and co-signers of the proposal were: